 Discussion

 The study showed a high proportion of antibiotics use during hospitalization of elderly COVID-19 patients.
-In addition, the DDDs of restricted and special-restricted antibiotics accounts for 90.88%, especially cefoperazone sodium sulbactam sodium for injection, moxifloxacin for injection and piperacillin and tazobactam for injection.
-Among the varieties of antibiotics used, broad-spectrum antibiotics accounts for a relatively high proportion.
+In addition, the DDDs of restricted and special-restricted antibiotics accounted for 90.88%, especially cefoperazone sodium sulbactam sodium for injection, moxifloxacin for injection and piperacillin and tazobactam for injection.
+Among the varieties of antibiotics used, broad-spectrum antibiotics accounted for a relatively high proportion.
 Although the hospital is a designated hospital for centralized treatment of severe and critically ill patients diagnosed with COVID-19 of the city, the proportion of severe and critically ill patients is as high as 61.9%, the rationale use and management of antibiotics should to be strengthened.

 The severe or critically ill COVID-19 patients with opened trachea are often complicated with bacterial or fungal infection in the later period of hospitalization.
 The bacteriological surveillance may lag behind of antibiotics administration in clinical practice.
 Patients with potential bacterial infection should start anti-infection treatment immediately after admission, and the timely use of antibiotics can avoid the rapid progress of deterioration of disease.
 However, by reviewing the published literature associated with COVID-19, we found that there were few cases of COVID-19 combined with bacterial infection [2, 7], which may be related to the failure of the delivery of microbial culture samples.
 According to the data of 1099 patients diagnosed with COVID-19 in 522 hospitals reported by Guan et al. [2], the proportion of antibiotics consumption was 58.0% (637 / 1099), the proportion of that in severe or critically ill patients was 80.3% (139 / 173).
 In our study, the proportion of 63 patients diagnosed with COVID-19 who consumed antibiotics was 88.89% (56 / 63).
 It can be seen that the proportion of antibiotics used in the hospital was higher than others in the same period.
 Steven et al. [8] commented that it is necessary to conduct antimicrobial management to better support the treatment of COVID-19.
 The rationale use of antibiotics in patients with COVID-19, especially in severe patients, is a challenge to the current management of antibiotics.